BakaFT/builtinPluginsHook/docs/HOW_IT_WORKS.md

     Be careful.
 The first `t` is event itself, see [MDN Reference](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener#the_event_listener_callback) to get to know why

    The second` t` is the context of this RCP, you can see its schema [here](./kick_context.json)

-6. Now wait for the DOM node of RCP creates and trigger `onload` event.

 ## Preinit